baleeds/trusted/README.md

 `get: () => T | undefined`

 Gets the unmarshaled value from localStorage.
 If the item is not found in localStorage, the default value will be returned.
 If the default value is returned, the localStorage value will be set to the marshaled default value.
+Note that the return type will be `T` if there is a default value specified, otherwise `T | undefined`.

 `set: (value: T) => void`